TheExplorativeBadger/CS524/README.md

 # CS524 - Introduction to Optimization

 ## Description
-CS 524 is a computer science course at the University of Wisconsin that explores method of programmatic optimiation for various types of optimization problems.
+CS 524 is a computer science course at the University of Wisconsin that explores methods of programmatic optimization for various types of optimization problems.
 Topics include:
 - Linear Optimizaton
 - Dual Optimization
 - Regression